 The problem with this is that you cannot tell whether your dog is sick or stressed.
 A decreased or increased appetite also appears several times under the signs of a sick dog.

 Therefore, to tell whether your dog is sick, you might need a vet to examine your canine friend.
-If your dog is exhibiting a change in their eating habits, then you should be concerned.
+If your dog is exhibiting a change in its eating habits, then you should be concerned.
 Monitor him closely to note any other changes other than the feeding behavior.

 Note that some dogs will refuse to eat when they are bored with their food.
 Well, maybe you have been feeding him the same food for years and it is time to change.
 However, consult your vet before making any drastic changes in his diet.